QuantEcon/lecture-python-programming.myst/lectures/python_by_example.md

 count = 0
 for i in range(n):

-    # drawing random positions on in the square
+    # drawing random positions on the square
     u, v = np.random.uniform(), np.random.uniform()

     # check whether the point falls within the boundary
-    # of the semi-circle located at (0.5,0.5)
+    # of the semi-circle centred at (0.5,0.5)
     d = np.sqrt((u - 0.5)**2 + (v - 0.5)**2)

     # if it falls within the inscribed semi-circle,